In brief

 The Trump family then teased a decentralized finance (DeFi) project dubbed World Liberty Financial, with Trump himself posting multiple social media teasers during the initial rollout.

-The ex-President’s son Donald Jr. has hinted that the crypto platform will be egalitarian.
+The President’s son Donald Jr. has hinted that the crypto platform will be egalitarian.
 “For too long, the average American has been squeezed by the big banks and financial elites.
 It's time we take a stand—together,” he said on Twitter (aka X).

 Then, a day after the second attempt on his life, Trump launched the project during a live interview with Rug Radio (Decrypt’s sister company).
 World Liberty Financial aims to offer borrowing and lending services for cryptocurrencies on Ethereum’s network.
-An initial token sale for the project in October proved unpopular, but the team is pressing on, with sources recently telling Decrypt that World Liberty Financial plans to issue its own stablecoin.

-Trump last month also became the first former leader of the U.S.—that we know of—to use Bitcoin to buy something.
-At the popular Bitcoin-themed bar in New York City, PubKey, the ex-President bought burgers for supporters using the cryptocurrency.
-“It’s the beginning of a new era,” he said, referring to the digital asset industry.
+Trump in September became the first current or former President of the U.S.—that we know of—to have used Bitcoin to buy something: At the popular crypto bar in New York City, PubKey, the ex-President bought a burger using the cryptocurrency.

 Edited by Andrew Hayward

-Editor's note: This story was originally published on July 19, 2024 and last updated with new info on November 1.
+Editor's note: This story was originally published on July 19, 2024 and last updated with new info on January 20, 2025.